Time: Relativistic versus Newtonian

 Views of spacetime along the world line of a rapidly accelerating observer in a relativistic universe.
 The events ("dots") that pass the two diagonal lines in the bottom half of the image (the past light cone of the observer in the origin) are the events visible to the observer.

 The animations visualise the different treatments of time in the Newtonian and the relativistic descriptions.
 At the heart of these differences are the Galilean and Lorentz transformations applicable in the Newtonian and relativistic theories, respectively.
 In the figures, the vertical direction indicates time.
 The horizontal direction indicates distance (only one spatial dimension is taken into account), and the thick dashed curve is the spacetime trajectory ("world line") of the observer.
 The small dots indicate specific (past and future) events in spacetime.
 The slope of the world line (deviation from being vertical) gives the relative velocity to the observer.

 In the Newtonian description these changes are such that time is absolute: the movements of the observer do not influence whether an event occurs in the 'now' (i.e., whether an event passes the horizontal line through the observer).
 However, in the relativistic description the observability of events is absolute: the movements of the observer do not influence whether an event passes the "light cone" of the observer.
 Notice that with the change from a Newtonian to a relativistic description, the concept of absolute time is no longer applicable: events move up and down in the figure depending on the acceleration of the observer.

 Quantization

-Time quantization refers to the theory that time has a smallest possible unit.
-Time quantization is a hypothetical concept.
-In the modern established physical theories like the Standard Model of particle physics and general relativity time is not quantized.
-Planck time (~ 5.4 × 10^{−44} seconds) is the unit of time in the system of natural units known as Planck units.
+Time quantization is a hypothetical concept that time has a smallest possible unit.
+In the modern established physical theories like the Standard Model of particle physics and general relativity, time is not quantized.
+Planck time (c.
+5.4 × 10^{−44} seconds) is the unit of time in the system of natural units known as Planck units.
 Current established physical theories are believed to fail at this time scale, and many physicists expect that the Planck time might be the smallest unit of time that could ever be measured, even in principle.
 Though tentative physical theories that attempt to describe phenomena at this scale exist; an example is loop quantum gravity.
 Loop quantum gravity suggests that time is quantized; if gravity is quantized, spacetime is also quantized.